hubertlepicki/handbook/README.md

 # Handbook

 This is the thoughtbot employee handbook, which outlines company policies and employee benefits.
 This is an internal reference for employees only.
-Process best practices belong in the [Playbook][playbook].
-Technical best practices belongs in the [Guides][guides].
-You can find information about thoughtbot, logos, and other brand assets in the [Presskit][presskit].
+The [Guidebook](https://github.com/thoughtbot/guidebook) contains pointers to more resources.

 ## Policies